Aylore/Arabic-Voice-Interface-for-City-Operation-Center/README.md

 After trying the models with different post procesing techinques we came to these results :
 * Google speech to text and Azure consume almost the same time.
 * Both doesn't do great when there is a pause in the record.
+* For ease of use there is no much difference between them.

 > Based on the previous results of pros and cons we advise to use Azure speech to text